GENI-NSF/geni-tools/README-omni.txt

 }
 }}}
  - New command `nicknames` lists the known aggregate and rspec nicknames (#146)
+ - Split aggregate nicknames into a separate file from `omni_config` (#352) Omni periodically downloads a config file of standard aggregate nicknames so you don't have to define these, and can get such nicknames as soon as new aggregates are available.
  - Clean up logs and error messages when an aggregate is unreachable.
 Clients are cached for a given Omni invocation.
 Createsliver now gets its client similar to other methods. (#275)
  - Log messages: include timestamp, make clearer (#296)